Vitamin C, also known as ascorbic acid, is fantastic for the skin and is found in citrus fruits and some vegetables.

 A Brief History

-concentrations of vitamin C because vitamin C is water-soluble, and a great deal of the vitamin C we ingest gets excreted rapidly.
-The most effective method for replenishing vitamin C in the skin is therefore to go straight to the source, and apply it directly to the skin.
+The most effective method for replenishing vitamin C in the skin is to apply it directly to the skin.

 Topical antioxidants produce much higher concentrations in the skin than nutritional supplements.
 Simply applying vitamin C daily for three days can achieve optimal levels in the skin.

 - Treating effects of ageing and sun damage